Paper 2022/1737

 Abstract

 Despite considerable achievements of deep learning-based side-channel analysis, overfitting represents a significant obstacle in finding optimized neural network models.
 This issue is not unique to the side-channel domain.
 Regularization techniques are popular solutions to overfitting and have long been used in various domains.
 At the same time, the works in the side-channel domain show sporadic utilization of regularization techniques.
 What is more, no systematic study investigates these techniques' effectiveness.
-In this paper, we aim to investigate the regularization effectiveness by applying four powerful and easy-to-use regularization techniques to six combinations of datasets, leakage models, and deep-learning topologies.
+In this paper, we aim to investigate the regularization effectiveness on a randomly selected model, by applying four powerful and easy-to-use regularization techniques to eight combinations of datasets, leakage models, and deep learning topologies.
 The investigated techniques are $L_1$, $L_2$, dropout, and early stopping.
 Our results show that while all these techniques can improve performance in many cases, $L_1$ and $L_2$ are the most effective.
-Finally, if training time matters, early stopping is the best technique to choose.
+Finally, if training time matters, early stopping is the best technique.

 Metadata